 “Furusawa was exactly the kind of place I dreamed of.
 It attracts foodies from outside the area.
 And their patronage brings in other customers who trust their reviews.”

 Kubota finally opened his first shop.
 He looks back to a time when going independent seemed impossible.

 “I was so afraid of taking risks that I convinced myself I couldn’t start my own business.
 But the risks weren’t so big when I broke them down.
 In retrospect, I was too blinded by my fear to see the risk of carrying on with my job, and instead exaggerated the risk of trying something new.
 Now, I’m happy that I’ve gone independent.
 I would even recommend others to do the same.

 I feel fortunate to be able to design my own life.
 In my previous job, I didn’t get to spend much time with my family, even though we lived together.
 But now, my first shop doubles as our home.
 So I can eat with my children, bathe them and then finish up work.
 I also changed my shop’s opening hours after the Covid-19 pandemic hit.
 I have the freedom to choose how I operate my stores as well as how I live my life, with a sense of responsibility.”

 With this newfound freedom, where does Kubota hope to take his shops?

 Kubota says it is difficult to find a balance between serving customers what they want and serving something surprising that opens their eyes to new discoveries.
-The selection of beans at hazeru coffee offers a glimpse into his philosophy.
+The selection on offer at hazeru coffee is a glimpse into his philosophy.
 Just as coffee beans crack twice under heat, Kubota has enjoyed change since opening his first shop.